Cambridge Police Department (Massachusetts): Officers killed in the line of duty

 Patrol Officer Loughrey was stabbed to death on June 26, 1860, while attempting to arrest a suspect near what is known today as the Longfellow Bridge.
 He observed the man, covered in blood, running down the street.
 Believing the man was being pursued by other officers, Officer Loughrey attempted to subdue him.
 The suspect stabbed Officer Loughrey several times, causing him to bleed to death.

-Officer Loughrey had served with the Cambridge Police Department for 14 years.
-He was survived by his wife and four children.
+According to Officer Loughrey's memorial entry; "Officer Loughrey had served with the Cambridge Police Department for 14 years.
+He was survived by his wife and four children."